gschmutz/stream-processing-workshop/04-producing-consuming-kafka-with-nifi/README.md

 **2. `JsonRecordSetWriter`**

 Leave all properties at their defaults.
-This reader parses a JSON object from the FlowFile content into a NiFi record.
+This writer serializes NiFi records to JSON format.

+Enable it.

 **3. `JsonTreeReader`**